 Figure 8 displays, in its first row, the correlograms of the returns with the corrected 95% confidence bands proposed by Diebold (1988) for conditionally hereroscedastic series.
 These bands are wider than the usual Barlett bands and show no evidence of autocorrelated returns.
-The correlogram of squared returns, displayed in the 2nd row of Figure 8, suggests no correlation in the squared returns of IGBM, looking like the typical correlogram of a white noise series and confirming the previous result on the tests $Q_2(20)$ and CH(20).
-Nevertheless, it should be noticed that the pattern of this correlogram can also be due to the harmful effect of one isolated outlier on conditionally heteroscedastic series; see Carnero et al. (2007).
-On the other hand, for the Natural gas, we can see the typical pattern of the correlogram of the squared observations in the presence of two consecutive outliers, that is, a very high positive and significant 1st order correlation while the others are pushed downwards towards zero; see Carnero et al. (2007).
-However, when the robust autocorrelations of squares proposed by Teräsvirta and Zhao (2011) are computed (see the 3rd row of Figure 8), another picture comes up.
-For both, the IGBM and the Natural gas, all these correlations become significantly different from zero, suggesting that the conditional variances of both returns are not constant over time, as expected, and confirming that the patterns of the sample autocorrelations are due to the presence of outliers.
+The correlograms of squared returns, displayed in the 2nd row of Figure 8, suggest correlation in the squared returns for both series but the pattern of both correlograms is different.
+For the Natural gas, we can see the typical pattern of the correlogram of the squared observations in the presence of two consecutive outliers, that is, a very high positive and significant 1st order correlation while the others are pushed downwards towards zero; see Carnero et al. (2007).
+However, when the robust autocorrelations of squares proposed by Teräsvirta and Zhao (2011) are computed (see the 3rd row of Figure 8), another picture comes up: the correlograms of both series have the same pattern, with all correlations being significantly different from zero, suggesting that the conditional variances of both returns are not constant over time, as expected.
+Notice that, for the US Dollar/British Pound, there is not such a difference between both the sample and the robust autocorrelations of squares, although the former are closer to zero.
+This is the expected pattern due to one isolated outlier; see Carnero et al. (2016).

 Finally, the last two rows of Figure 8 display the sample cross-correlations between past and squared returns and their robust counterparts, respectively.
 The latter are computed using the proposal in Carnero et al. (2016) based on applying the Ramsay weighting scheme to the sample variances and cross-covariances.
-Again, the picture changes depending on whether we look at the sample or the robust cross-correlations.
-For the IGBM returns, the sample cross-correlations suggest no leverage effect.
-By contrast, most of the robust cross-correlations are negative suggesting possible leverage effect in this series.
-As discussed in Carnero et al. (2016), this is the expected pattern due to one isolated outlier, which biases all sample cross-correlations towards zero hiding true leverage.
-On the other hand, for the Natural gas, the patterns are quite different, whereas all the robust cross-correlations are around zero, indicating no leverage effect, the 1st sample cross-correlation is pushed upwards to a significant positive value, suggesting inverse leverage effect (positive relationship between volatility and past returns).
-Again, this is the expected pattern due to the presence of two consecutive outliers, being the first one positive; see Carnero et al. (2016).
+As expected, for the Natural gas, the picture changes depending on whether we look at the sample or the robust cross-correlations.
+Whereas all the robust cross-correlations are around zero, indicating no leverage effect, the 1st sample cross-correlation is pushed upwards to a significant positive value, suggesting inverse leverage effect (positive relationship between volatility and past returns).
+Again, this is the predicted pattern in the presence of two consecutive outliers, being the first one positive; see Carnero et al. (2016).
 Therefore, the inverse leverage effect found in the Natural gas by some authors (see Kristoufek (2014) and the references therein) could be an artifact due to the misleading effect of outliers.
+By contrast, in the US Dollar/British Pound, the sample and robust cross-correlograms are similar, in agreement with the results in Carnero et al. (2016), who show that a single outlier needs to be larger to bias the sample cross-correlations.